yyosefi/node-docker/README.md

 2. Use this guide to create an Elastic Beanstalk Application and Docker enabled environment to deploy the project into: https://medium.com/@andrew.bestbier/how-to-create-an-elastic-beanstalk-application-8431e7960bad.

-3. Use this guide to create a Docker Hub repository: https://medium.com/@andrew.bestbier/how-to-create-a-docker-hub-repository-f07d1e0ddf5e

-4. Commit project files and Push to GitHub
+3. Commit project files and Push to GitHub

-5. Sign with your GitHub account into https://travis-ci.com/
+4. Sign with your GitHub account into https://travis-ci.com/

-6. Add a new project and choose 'settings' next to the node-docker repository.
+5. Add a new project and choose 'settings' next to the node-docker repository.

-7. Add the following environment variables:
+6. Add the following environment variables:
 AWS_ACCESS_KEY_ID -> your access ID
 AWS_SECRET_ACCESS_KEY -> your secret key
-DOCKER_ID -> your Docker hub username
-DOCKER_PASS -> password for your Docker hub

 8. Edit the .travis.yml file in the project root folder and change the region, app, env, bucket_name and bucket_path with your relevant details as created in step 2.

-9. Change the docker build and docker push with your Docker hub details in step 3.

-10. Edit Dockerrun.aws.json with your DockerHub details.